by Dr. Nizar Kharma (about The Hollywood Smile)

 Too Good to Be True!
 Risks and Disadvantages of Veneers:

-While veneers can provide you with bright white teeth, there are significant drawbacks, which must be considered before embarking on treatment.
+While veneers can provide you with bright white teeth, there are significant drawbacks, which you need to consider before embarking on treatment.
 These include:

 - De-bonding: Little or no tooth-tissue removal will sometimes result in less than satisfactory retention.
 This can lead to veneers falling off.